 Five tips to transform travel nurse housing into your home

 1. Unpack and put your things away within the first couple of days after you arrive.
 This will help your new apartment feel like home more quickly, avoiding the moving boxes and clutter that can give the place a temporary feel.
 You’ll also be able to see where you can add your own touches.

-3. Consider the details: small potted plants, candles, area rugs, accent pillows and little pops of color here and there can do wonders for a bland space.
-You can also hang personal pictures, artwork and other decor without damaging the walls with removable adhesive strips (i.e., Command Strips by 3M).
+3. Consider the details: small potted plants, candles, area rugs, accent pillows, and little pops of color here and there can do wonders for a bland space.
+You can also hang personal pictures, artwork, and other decors without damaging the walls with removable adhesive strips (i.e., Command Strips by 3M).

-4. Community resource sites such as Freecycle, NeighborGoods and Craigslist are excellent options if you are looking for accent items such as a unique lamp or bench.
-The best part is that these items are often low cost, free or can be obtained by trade or barter.
+4. Community resource sites such as Freecycle, NeighborGoods, and Craigslist are excellent options for looking for accent items such as a unique lamp or bench.
+The best part is that these items are often low-cost, free, or obtained by trade or barter.
 When you are ready to move again, you can also use these sites to get rid of things you don’t want to take with you.

 “Nurses will usually be on a travel assignment anywhere from 4 to 13 weeks, so you want to make the place as homey as possible,” Goelze concluded.